gmbrandt/xwavecal/README.rst

 ~/Downloads.
 A .db file will be created in the place specified in :code:`nres_config.ini`.
 If you re-reduce the same data, the entries in the .db will be updated appropriately.

-When reducing arc lamps, :code:`echelle` will automatically select the trace files created from lampflats which have the nearest observation date.
+When reducing wavecals, :code:`echelle` will automatically select the trace files created from lampflats which have the nearest observation date.

 If you want to fpack (.fz) the output files.
 You must first install :code:`libcfitsio`.